-In addition, we have licensed complementary technologies from leading research institutions and pharmaceutical companies, as well as the National Institutes of Health, or NIH, and the U.S. Centers for Disease Control and Prevention, or CDC.
+In addition, we have licensed complementary technologies from leading research institutions and pharmaceutical companies, as well as the National Institutes of Health, or NIH.
 We also have granted non-exclusive, academic licenses to our DNA delivery technology patent estate to ten leading research institutions including Stanford, Harvard, Yale and the Massachusetts Institute of Technology.
 The non-exclusive academic licenses allow university researchers to use our technology free of charge for educational and internal, non-commercial research purposes.
 In exchange, we have the option to exclusively license from the universities potential commercial use of our technology on terms to be negotiated.